+Even if you have a security box, where to mount your trail camera and how to hide your trail camera from humans?
 Mostly trail cams come in camouflage designs which helps them to blend in with their background.
-As a precaution you can try mounting your camera higher as a thieve is less likely to look up looking for cameras.
-However, the best position for a camera for best quality photos is about 2-3 feet off the ground.
+There are some hints to pick the best spots for your trail cam.
+As a precaution, you can try mounting your camera higher as a thieve is less likely to look up looking for cameras.
+However, the best position for a camera for the best quality photos is about 2-3 feet off the ground.

-Some other features that you can also find useful in trail cameras include a time-lapse mode and audio for video recording.
-Time-lapse mode works by taking pictures with a set time interval.
+Some other features that you can also find use in trail cameras include a time-lapse mode and hybrid mode.
+The time-lapse mode works by taking pictures with a set time interval.
 In this mode, it can capture an image of the animal even if it’s outside the detection zone.
 The flash is triggered by time, rather than by motion of the animal.
 This is useful for viewing a movement pattern of the game during the day.
-Audio recording is the feature that sometimes comes with the video mode.
-This feature is useful as it allows getting more sense of the animal’s movements, because even if the animal moves out of the camera’s view, you will still be able to hear it.
-Audio also adds more realism to the video clips.
+In hybrid mode, the camera will take both a photo and a short video simultaneously.

 Mostly game cameras don’t really differ in design.
-They usually come in small sizes and camouflage design.
-This is done in order to be unnoticeable by the animals.
+They usually come in small sizes and camouflage, rough design.
+Designers do this in order to make the cameras unnoticeable to the animals.

 Top Trail Camera Brands

-Bushnell is an american company and it is definitely one of the most recognizable names in the hunting industry.
-In addition to game cameras they have many other products in optics and imaging.
-They include night vision equipment, telescopes, binoculars, spotting scopes, and other.
+Campark is an American company and it is definitely one of the most recognizable names in the hunting industry.
+In addition to game cameras, they have many other products such as action cameras, dash cameras, etc. for the camera lovers.

-Bushnell also offers a good range of high quality game cameras.
-They are available with different sets of features and in different price range.
+Campark also offers a good range of high-quality game cameras.
+They are available with different sets of features and in a different price range.
 Whether you are looking for an infrared, incandescent, or wireless camera, you will find one in the Bushnell’s vast line of products.
-Their cameras offer top user experience with a wide range of features, such as no glow infrared, HD video recording, high resolution images, multiple setting options, wireless technology, and other.
+Their cameras offer top user experience with a wide range of features, such as no glow infrared, HD video recording, high-resolution images, multiple setting options, wireless technology, and others.

-Primos manufactures almost any type of product that you could possibly need for hunting.
-Their products are known for their high quality features, and their game cameras are no exception.
-In Primos line of products you can find both high end cameras and more simple and affordable models.
+Toguard Electronics Co., Limited is a professional Chinese manufacturer of portable digital videos and audio recorders, especially dash cameras and hunting cameras.
+Their products are known for their high-quality features, and their game cameras are no exception.
+In the Toguard line of products, you can find both high-end cameras and more simple and affordable models.

 There are several more popular brands worth mentioning.
 They have a smaller line of products, but some of their game cameras also made it to our top 10 list.
-These brand names include Reconyx, Wildgame Innovations, Stealth, and SpyPoint.
+These brand names include Tec.
+Bean, Victure, and Stealth.

 5 Common Mistakes with Game Cameras